 .

-Each Director is expected to adhere to a high standard of ethical conduct and to act in accordance with PTI’s purpose.
+Each Director is expected to adhere to a high standard of ethical conduct and to act in accordance with PTI’s purpose as articulated in PTI’s Bylaws.
 The good name of PTI depends upon the way Directors conduct business and the way the public perceives that conduct.
 Unethical actions, or the appearance of unethical actions, are not acceptable.
 Directors are to be guided by the following principles in carrying out their responsibilities.
 Note, however, that this Code summarizes such principles and nothing in this Code should be considered as limiting duties, obligations or legal requirements with which the Directors must comply.

 Loyalty.
-Directors should not be, or appear to be, subject to influences, interests or relationships that conflict with the interests of PTI or PTI’s ability to operate for the benefit of the Internet community as a whole.
+Directors should not be, or appear to be, subject to influences, interests or relationships that conflict with the interests of PTI or PTI’s ability to operate to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”) by performing the IANA functions on behalf of ICANN.
 Directors shall act so as to protect PTI’s interests and those of its employees, assets and legal rights, and Directors shall serve the interests of PTI over those of any other person or group.

 Care.
 Directors shall apply themselves with seriousness and diligence to participating in the affairs of the Board and its committees and shall act prudently in exercising management oversight of PTI, and shall be attentive to legal ramifications of his or her and the Board’s actions.
-Directors are expected to be familiar with PTI’s business and the environment in which the company operates, and understand PTI’s principal business plans, policies, strategies and core values.
+Directors are expected to be familiar with PTI’s business and the environment in which the company operates, and understand PTI’s principal business plans, policies, strategies and values.

 Inquiry.
 Directors shall take such steps as are necessary to be sufficiently informed to make decisions on behalf of PTI and to participate in an informed manner in the Board’s activities.